zeidzen/Zero-Shot-Calssification/README.md

 ![image](https://github.com/zeidzen/HR_resume/assets/36964163/5fa8cf5a-9436-4981-ac03-b8cbf1cd0893)

+# Requiements
+- Python version above 3.11.0

 # How to Install and Run

 1. Git clone the repository
-2. Open the project in Visual Studio Code3
+2. Open the project in Visual Studio Code
 3. Open the Terminal
 4. Run this command in your Terminal
     - pip install poetry
+    - poetry shell
     -

 # How to use web service using Poetry and FastAPI